Tokenibis/ibis-frontend/README.md

 # Ibis Frontend PWA

 This is the application frontend for the Token Ibis application.
 It is implemented as a REACT single-page web app with the intention to be converted into a PWA.

+__This code is currently in BETA__

 ## Dependencies